How Are Drug Crime Penalties Determined?

 Guard Yourself From Long-Term Consequences

 Any criminal charge on your record could have a significant impact on your life, barring you from future opportunities and affecting your current employment and finances.
-Finding a drug defense lawyer is the first and most important step to safeguarding your future if convicted.
+Finding a drug defense lawyer is the first and most important step to safeguarding your future.

-I am attorney Peter G. Aziz and I have worked with countless clients facing drug crime charges.
-I use my experience in negotiation and courtroom tactics to create a custom defense strategy for each of my clients.
+At the Law Offices of Peter G. Aziz & Associates LLC, our lawyers have worked with countless clients facing drug crime charges.
+We use our experience in negotiation and courtroom tactics to create a custom defense strategy for each client.